dgochenour/dds_pro_labs_cpp11/README.md

 ## Lab 01 - Minor changes to make things more interesting

+  - In the publisher's loop, change the generated code so that only non-keyed members are incrementally updated
   - Give the sample members some values, just so we aren't writing empty data
   - Speed up the writes on the publisher side by reducing the sleep from 1s to 500ms
   - In the QoS XML: